 - Physical examination;

 - Electrocardiography (ECG);

 - Treadmill test;

-- Audiometry;
+- · Audiometry;

 - X-ray; and

-- · Blood and urine laboratory examination
+- Blood and urine laboratory examination

 Employee medical check-up aims to provide a medical assessment to determine the eligibility of a person to work in certain locations and job categories, improve and maintain the degree of physical, mental and social health so that they are able to work more efficiently and achieve high productivity.
 Maintaining the health status of employees is carried out by assessing the possibility of influence from work as early as possible and efforts to prevent and detect early health problems both from external factors and internal factors from work and the work environment.
-This includes work-related aspects such as occupational health and fitness, as well as nonwork-related aspects such as employee exposure to noncommunicable diseases.
-Employee medical check-ups are carried out by the Company in collaboration with hospitals or health facilities that are licensed according to PTAR standards.
+This includes work-related aspects such as occupational health and fitness, as well as non-work-related aspects such as employee exposure to non-communicable diseases.